Getting Started is Easy

 a.
 Make sure your Service in Step 5 has completed (the icon next to the Service name will be green)

 b.
-From the NetFoundry Console left-hand navigation, select APPWANS
+From the NetFoundry Console left-hand navigation select NETWORK DASHBOARD.
+Then select APPWANS.

 9. TEST CONNECTION WITH THE HELLO WORLD WEBPAGE